itai421/logic-validator/README.md

     }
 ```

-Using *logic-validator* turn it to something like this:
+Using *logic-validator* turns it to something like this:
 ```javascript
     // taken from examples/event.validator.js